Skip to Main Content

 3. Don’t be rushed into making a decision about your pension or sign anything under pressure.
 It’s your money and losing it will affect your financial future.

 4. Think about getting independent guidance and advice about any offer to transfer your pension.
-MoneyHelper offer free impartial guidance and can help you find an authorised financial adviser.
+MoneyHelper offers free impartial guidance and can help you find an authorised financial adviser.

-5. Know where to go to get more information about spotting a scam.
-The FCA, The Pensions Regulator (TPR) and MoneyHelper all have dedicated webpages to help you protect yourself.
+5. Know where to go to get info about the latest scams.
+Stop!
+Think Fraud, the FCAMoneyHelper and The Pensions Regulator (TPR) all have dedicated web pages to help you protect yourself.

 Bird's-eye-view of person typing on laptop